 Using data extracted from three primary care clinics, we found the median reliability across all clinicians with at least 1 patient in the measure's denominator was 0.93, meaning that half of clinicians' scores had a reliability estimate of 0.93 or higher.
-We also calculated reliability when limiting the population to physicians with a minimum number of eligible patients, and median reliability was 0.94 when we set the threshold to 10, 20, and 30 patients; at 50 patients, median reliability increased to 0.96.
-These results indicate high reliability and precision in clinician-level scores.
+We also calculated reliability

-The quality measure is required to be fully tested at the level of implementation in order to progress through the MUC process for MAP consideration.
+- The quality measure is required to be fully developed and tested at the level of implementation to progress through the MUC process.
 MIPS CQM and eCQM collection types require testing at the individual clinician level (may also be tested at the group level).
-Administrative Claims collection type may require a reliability threshold.

-✓ In the reliability section, please include the N, correlation coefficient (signal-to-noise ratio), and any other pertinent information or values in a table format, if possible, so that the information can be readily available and easily inferred to support the reliability of the quality measure.
+Administrative Claims collection type may require a reliability threshold. - In the Reliability Testing Results section, please include the N. correlation coefficient (signal-to-noise ratio), and any other pertinent information or values in a table format, if possible, so that the information can be readily available and easily inferred to support the reliability of the quality measure.
+Patient/Encounter Data Element reliability testing can also be included here.